vwschan9/ubc-webwork-workshops/WeBWorK-workshop-exercises/WeBWorK workshop - GitHub exercise 2.md

 Part B: Upload file(s)
-[Note that there doesn'€™t seem to be a good option to create a folder for your file using this tool.
+[Note that there doesn't seem to be a good option to create a folder for your file using this tool.
 One of the limitations of working on GitHub rather than with a git client].
-1. Click on "€œUpload files" on the "Code" tab.
+1. Click on "Upload files" on the "Code" tab.

 2. Add a file or several.
 This method gives you the option to add several files and commit them all at once.